-Delve into the layers of community and connection that make this one of our most popular Spanish immersion programs.
-Participate in a sustainable living community that focuses on environmental conservation in a beautiful region north of Madrid.
-Then, travel south to live alongside young families and immigrants at a foundation outside of Granada.
-Learn about the challenges immigrants face here while running educational programs for local children, helping in the community garden, or baking bread with community members.
+Travel to Spain, immerse yourself in Spanish, participate in a sustainable living project, and learn about the challenges immigrants face in Europe.
 Of course, we’ll also stop to see the beautiful landmarks in Madrid, Granada, and Malaga along the way!
 From big cities to close-knit rural communities, this program offers an exciting and welcome approach to experiencing the rich cultures of Spain.

 We head north to Sebulcor, a quaint and beautiful town in the Segovia region.
 We have the opportunity to hike in the Sierra de Guadarrama.
 Students divide into task forces to complete projects, take responsibility of trip discussions and reflection activities, and coordinate the schedule for the upcoming stay in the sustainable living community of Amayuelas.
 We also take an afternoon to visit the city of Segovia to view its spanning aqueduct and towering cathedral.